Legislation for Patients in Denmark

 However, the law is designed so that prescription is entirely a matter between the patient and the doctor.
 Manufacturers are fully responsible for the product itself and the doctor for the prescription with the consent of his patient.

 Cannabis products are exclusively plant-based with different variants of, among other things, cannabinoids and terpenes.
 The form can be anything from the raw cannabis flower over oils for plastics, spray to chewing gum.

-From 1/1 2019, a financial supplement scheme has taken effect retroactively for the entire trial period.
-That means that if you have had a prescription under the trial scheme you will automatically be reimbursed 50% up to 10.000 DKK.
+From 1/1 2019, a financial supplement program has taken effect retroactively for the entire trial period.
+That means that if you have had a prescription under the trial program you will automatically be reimbursed 50% up to 10.000 DKK.
 For terminal patients, the financial supplement is 100%.

 Prescription from within the EU

 Due to Denmark’s membership of the EU, it is possible for patients to receive prescription and dispensing of cannabis in another EU country.

 Some have used this method before the trial program came into effect, and some use it if they are unable to find a doctor in Denmark who will prescribe cannabis.